Swimming Calories Burned Calculator

 How many calories does swimming burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 254 calories during 30 minutes of swimming.
-This is based on a MET value of 7.
+A person weighing 160 lbs (73 kg) burns approximately 221 calories during 30 minutes of swimming.
+This is based on a MET value of 5.8 for swimming, freestyle slow.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of swimming?

-The MET (Metabolic Equivalent of Task) value for swimming is 7.
-This means swimming burns 7 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for swimming is 7, while the selected training style uses MET 5.8.
+This means swimming, freestyle slow burns 5.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is swimming good for weight loss?